Eddie Jobson: Frank Zappa's band

 While touring in late 1975, Roxy Music opened for Frank Zappa's band in Milwaukee, Wisconsin.
 It was at this performance that Jobson and Zappa first met.
 After the Roxy tour ended, Jobson subsequently spent a week in early 1976 travelling with Zappa's band in Canada, during which time Jobson and Zappa performed a varied repertoire in hotel rooms and backstage at concert venues.
 Jobson was eventually brought onstage with only minutes' notice to perform what was essentially an audition before thousands of Zappa fans.

 Once Roxy Music went on hiatus in 1976, Jobson became heavily sought after.
 He contemplated an offer to join Procol Harum, but ultimately decided to become a member of Frank Zappa's band.
 Although Jobson appeared on the cover of the Zoot Allures (1976) album, he did not perform on any of the recorded tracks.
-In a 1995 interview with Art Rock Magazine, Jobson explained that Zappa always recorded everything himself and whoever was in the band at the time of its release made it onto the album cover: "You may be in the group when it comes out, or maybe you left the band five years before the album comes out.
+In a 1995 interview with Art Rock, Jobson said Zappa always recorded everything himself and whoever was in the band at the time of its release made it onto the album cover: "You may be in the group when it comes out, or maybe you left the band five years before the album comes out.
 That's how he makes records".
 Jobson is featured prominently on the live album Zappa in New York released in 1978 but recorded in December 1976 at the Palladium.
 Other albums featuring recordings with Jobson are Studio Tan, Shut Up 'n Play Yer Guitar, You Can't Do That on Stage Anymore, Vol. 6 and the posthumously released Läther, originally slated to be released in 1977.
 In 2009, Vaulternative Records, Zappa's label, released the live album Philly '76, recorded at the Spectrum Theater in Philadelphia in October 1976, in which Jobson is featured extensively on keyboards and violin.

-UK
+U.K.

 In 1977, Jobson co-founded the progressive rock supergroup U.K. Initially, the band included former King Crimson members Bill Bruford (drums) and John Wetton (bass and lead vocals), along with guitarist Allan Holdsworth.
-However, after their debut album UK (1978) and subsequent tour, Bruford and Holdsworth departed to pursue other musical directions.
+However, after their debut album, U.K. (1978), and subsequent tour, Bruford and Holdsworth departed to pursue other musical endeavors.

-Drummer Terry Bozzio, who knew Jobson from their time together in Zappa's band, was available and thus enlisted to join UK.
-The trio released two additional albums, Danger Money (1979) and a live concert production Night After Night (1979), and embarked on a successful tour before UK disbanded in 1980.
+Drummer Terry Bozzio, who knew Jobson from their time together in Zappa's band, was available and thus enlisted to join U.K. The trio released two additional albums, Danger Money (1979) and a live concert production Night After Night (1979), and embarked on a successful tour before U.K. disbanded in 1980.